surfman100/coding-documentation/database/database-optimisation.md

 ## DBCC Commands
 DBCC CHECKDB
+- REPAIR_REBUILD option

 alter database
 -

 ## Compression
-To reduce DB Size
+To reduce DB Size and reduce IO
-- columnstore compression: used on CS tables and indexes. used by default
+- columnstore compression: used on CS tables and indexes. used by default.
+Designed for rarely accessed data.
+Not suitable for high R/W activity.
 - columnstore archival: slower indexes, takes times and CPU. reduced storage where data not accessed frequently (eg old months/years)
-- row:
+- row: optimizes storage & query performance where R/W activity
-- page: row, prefix & dictionary
+- page: row, prefix & dictionary. optimizes storage but introduces CPU overhead (less suitable for updates)

+## Partitioning
+Table Partitioning
+- create filegroups
+- a partition function that defines boundaries of partition column / data
+- a partition schema that links functions to filegroups
+- a table with "ORDER ON" schema
+Shards
+- implemented as different DB's on elastic pool
+- datasets (single item or multiple) are called shardlets.
+- shard key can by tenantID
+- requires a Global Shard map manager DB
+Mapping
+- List: seperate data by defined key, seperate shards eg tenants
+- Range: seperates by values